Skip to main content

 Agrarian Commons and the Importance of Land Access for Regenerative Agriculture

-SUBSCRIBE TO RIVER TALKS ON APPLE PODCASTS, SPOTIFY, OR GOOGLE
+SUBSCRIBE TO RIVER TALKS ON APPLE PODCASTSSPOTIFY, OR GOOGLE

 Summary:

 The implementation and growth of regenerative agriculture practices that heal the land and feed people rely on getting the land into the hands of people willing to implement these practices.
-Yet too often, land access is a barrier for many small and mid-sized farmers, and especially difficult for Black, Indigenous, and Farmers of Color.
+Yet too often, land access is an obstacle for many small and mid-sized farmers, and especially difficult for Black, Indigenous, and Farmers of Color.
 The issue of land access has only gotten more urgent as close to 4 million acres of land are about to change hands and land prices have skyrocketed.
 To address land access and to build and sustain the regenerative agriculture movement, it will take a radical reimagining and shift of thinking.

 About Kristina Villa: